pywbem/pywbem/DEVELOP.md

       it replaces.

-    Verify with a web browser on the locally changed file `pywbem/installation.html` that the new release shows up correctly, and that all of its links work.
+    Verify with a web browser on the locally changed file ``pywbem/installation.html`` that the new release shows up correctly, and that all of its links work.

 19. Commit the changes and push to the upstream repo:

-    - `git status` - to double check which files have been changed
-    - `git commit -asm "Release $MNU"`
+        git status   # to double check which files have been changed git commit -asm "Release $MNU"
-    - `git push`
+        git push

 Starting a new version